eHarmony/vw-webservice/README.md

 [INFO] Final Memory: 21M/81M
 [INFO] ------------------------------------------------------------------------
 ```
-The output of the last command will tell you which file Jetty is logging to, you can tail that file to read the output messages being produced by the VW web service.

 Now you can deploy the war file:

 ```
-# install the war file so that jetty can see it
+# the maven build (assuming you're using the default directories) will have spit out the WAR file to the 'target' subdirectory
-cp target/vw-webservice.war jetty-6.1.20/webapps/
+cp target/vw-webservice.war jetty-9.1.0/webapps/

-# alternatively scp war file to a box where you are running your jetty:
+# alternatively, you can scp the war file to the box where you are running your jetty instance:
-# scp target/vw-webservice.war  box.running.jetty.com:/path/to/jetty-6.1.20/webapps/
+# scp target/vw-webservice.war  box.running.jetty.com:/path/to/jetty-9.1.0/webapps/

 # Restart the Jetty instance (wherever you have Jetty running).
-cd /path/to/jetty-6.1.20
+cd /path/to/jetty-9.1.0
-./bin/jetty.sh stop
-./bin/jetty.sh start
+java -jar start.jar

 ```

-The output of the last command will tell you which file Jetty is logging to.
-You can ``tail -f`` that file to read the output messages being produced by the VW web
-service.
+The last command will start spitting out the Jetty logs to the console.
+You can keep an eye on this as you submit requests to the vw-webservice which will log to the console.

 Usage
 -----